Liu Song dynasty: Campaigns of Liu Yu

 After this success, it seemed that Jin would exterminate the remaining barbarian states in the north and reunify China.
 However, fortunes began to change for the Jin forces.
 Liu Mengzhi died and in order to secure his power, Liu Yu left for Jiankang (present-day Nanjing), abandoning the management of the North to his general Wang Zhen'e.
 After his departure, the state of Xia attacked Guanzhong and reoccupied it, and the loss of these lands prescribed Jin's frontier at the Yellow River.
 However, Jin retained its former eastern capital, Luoyang, as well as most of the Chinese heartland.

-Following his return to Jiankang, Liu Yu ended the rule of the Jin and became emperor himself in 420, establishing the Liu Song dynasty.
+In 419, following his return to Jiankang, Liu Yu had Emperor An of Jin strangled and replaced by his brother Sima Dewen, posthumously known as Emperor Gong.
+Finally, in 420, Sima Dewen abdicated in favour of Liu Yu, who declared himself the ruler of the new Song dynasty.
 The name of the dynasty was taken from Liu's fief, which occupied roughly the same territory as the Spring & Autumn era State of Song.
 The Book of Song does not mention whether the Liu family had any blood relationship to the ancient state's ruling House of Zi, or by extension to the Shang dynasty.
 It is in any case noteworthy that Liu did not frame his new regime as a restoration of the Han dynasty, despite being demonstrably related to the Han imperial family.
 Liu died in 422 CE, and was succeeded by the incompetent Shaodi, who was quickly removed.
 His eventual successor would be his third son, Wendi.